Cyprus, Greece, Egypt call on Turkey to end 'provocative' actions

 Egypt is betting that its strategic location straddling the Suez Canal, its land bridge between Asia and Africa and its infrastructure, including a pipeline network and two gas liquefaction plants, will help turn it into a trading and distribution center for countries in the region and beyond.

-Reporting by Mohamed Hendawy and Hesham Abdelkhalek; Writing by Yousef Saba; Editing by Ulf Laessing and Alison Williams
+Reporting by Mohamed Hendawy and Hesham Abdelkhalek; Writing by Yousef Saba; Editing by Ulf Laessing, Alison Williams and Dan Grebler